Gendang beleq: Instruments

 The ensemble for gendang beleq performance consists of main players with of two (occasionally four) large drums, beaten on the right hand with a mallet.
-Today however the maximum size of the drum section is 8 to 12 drummers, depending on the group.
-They are followed by players using a gong, a traditional flute (suling), some hand-held kettle-gongs (similar with bonang), and many cymbalists (Ceng-Ceng).
+Today however the maximum size of the drum section is 6 to 14 drummers, depending on the group or ensemble.
+They are followed by players using a gong, a traditional flute (suling), some hand-held kettle-gongs (similar with bonang), today shoulder mounted, and many cymbalists (Ceng-Ceng).
 The size of the ensemble is usually 12–19 persons, with three people to carry and play the heavy gong and a loudspeaker carrier.

 The drum is made from a wood frame with goat skin drum-head.
 The wood is selected from woods which is hard yet light.
 The goat skin is selected from goats that are approximately 5 years old to make drums with the best sound.
 There are two different types of gendang used in the ensemble: the male and female gendang.
 Each is made from a male and female goat.
 These two types of gendang have different sound quality.

 The player for the ensemble is called sekehe.
 It is composed of males only (usually young boys).
-There are many gendang beleq clubs in Lombok.
-These clubs are supported and sponsored by the Indonesian government as a way to promote Sasak culture and to involve the youth in cultural activities.
+There are many gendang beleq clubs in Lombok island.
+These clubs are supported and sponsored by the Indonesian government and the governments of the local townships as a way to promote Sasak culture and to involve the youth in cultural activities.
 The clubs usually practice once a week.
 During performances, the players will use colorful traditional Sasak dress, which is similar to the related Balinese dress.